smartfog/fogflow/doc/en/source/k8sIntegration.rst

 3. **Automated Rollouts & Rollback**: can be achieved by rolling update.
 Rolling updates are the default strategy to update the running version of your app.
 It updates cycles previous Pod out and bring newer Pod in incrementally.
 When any introduced change that breaks production, then there should have a plan to roll back that change Kubernetes and kubectl offer a simple mechanism to roll back changes to resources such as Deployments.

 4. **Ease the deployment with Helm Support**: Helm is a tool that streamlines installing and managing Kubernetes applications.
 It helps in managing Kubernetes applications.
-Helm Charts helps to define, install, and upgrade even the most complex Kubernetes application.
+Helm Chart helps to define, install, and upgrade even the most complex Kubernetes application.
 FogFlow document would be updated with the functioning details of above features to understand and access the Kubernetes environment well.

 **Limitation of FogFlow K8s Integration**

 Below are few limitations of FogFlow Kubernetes Integration.
-These limitation will be implemented with FogFlow in Future.
+These limitation will be implemented with FogFlow in future.

 1. Task Instance which FogFlow worker launches are not implemented on Pods.
 Migration of launching task instances over k8s pods are in future scope of FogFlow OSS.